l0k9j/webversity/content/p/actions/privacy-tips.md

 * Use another **privacy-first browser** for everything else (including web searches).
 [Firefox](//firefox.com) is an excellent choice, [Brave](//brave.com) is very good if prefer a Chrome look-alike;
-* Google **Search**, Bing, Yahoo or Yandex track your searches.
-Instead use privacy-first engines like Qwant, Duckduckgo or StartPage;
 * Review your **browser settings**.
 Especially the "Privacy and Security".
 Also enable "do no track" and disable "third party cookies", and autocomplete searches.
+* Google **Search**, Bing, Yahoo or Yandex track your searches.
+Instead use privacy-first engines like Qwant or Duckduckgo;

 ## Passwords